A fascinating kind of ceramics is Raku ceramics. Raku is a ceramic technique that has been around for hundreds of years and has a fascinating history.

-- Raku glaze is reactive to temperature and fire, as the results, each product will be unique, and the finish for each piece will be different.
+- Raku glaze is reactive to temperature and fire, as a result, each product will be unique, and the finish for each piece will be different.

-- For the raku glaze, the products are taken out of the kiln or fire one by one.
+- For the raku glaze, the products are taken out of the kiln or fired one by one.

 - The maximum size we can produce for a raku glaze is now D40cm x H70cm or D15.75″ x H 27.5.”

-How Does The Firing Temperature Affect Ceramics Production?
+How Does The Firing Temperature Effect Ceramics Production?

 If a ceramic piece is not fired at the correct temperature, it will make a huge difference in the final product’s outcome.
 It is also important that the correct kiln is used for the production process.
 This is because many things must be considered when using a kiln to fire ceramics.
-During the firing process, many things can cause the final product to fail or crack.
+Many things can cause the final product to fail or crack during the firing process.